HelmholtzCoil3D/System_Explanation/README.md

 ## Simulator

-To design the needed helmholtz coils, an open source python library was used, [magpylib], this library is capable to calculate magnetic field of permanent magnets and current lines or circles.
+To design the needed helmholtz coils, an open source python library was used, [magpylib], this library is capable to calculate magnetic field, through analytical solutions, of permanent magnets and current lines or current loops.

 In fact the application is static, so the helmholtz can projected as current loops placed in a helmholtz coil shape.